You want smart political talk without the meltdowns?

 I had read the New York Times story.

-I found that report a bit uh perplexing.
+I found that report a bit perplexing.

 I was not aware of any orders given to disseminate that kind of information.

-Well, was having so I have no idea whether that was the case.
+So I have no idea whether that was the case.

-But the fact is that uh in the president did request uh back in December, the intelligence community compile all of the information that it had on what had transpired during the campaign with respect to the Russians involving themselves uh in the presidential campaign and that report was provided uh to the American people in unclassified form and to Congress uh in classified form in early January.
+But the fact is that the president did request back in December that the intelligence community compile all of the information that it had on what had transpired during the campaign with respect to the Russians involving themselves in the presidential campaign.

-Did Susan Rice just lie there joining us now Eli Lake, he had a blockbuster report on Bloomberg today about how White House lawyers last month learned that she, Susan Rice had requested the identities of U.S. persons and raw intelligence reports.
+Joining us now, Eli Lake, he had a blockbuster report on Bloomberg today about how White House lawyers last month learned that she, Susan Rice, had requested the identities of U.S. persons and raw intelligence reports.

 That is called unmasking.

-Eli welcome back to the program.
+Eli, welcome back to the program.

 Thanks so much for having me.

-All right why don't you explain what you learned and to the extent that this went on.
+All right, why don't you explain what you learned and to the extent that this went on?

 First of all, unmasking certainly confirms surveillance, does it not?

-Well, what unmasking does is it means that someone who's political, in this case it's Susan Rice, who is the national security advisor, she has policy reasons for seeing the most sensitive intelligence, but she's also a political appointee and somebody who works directly for Barack Obama.
+Well, what unmasking does is it means that someone who's political, in this case it's Susan Rice, who is the National Security Advisor, she has policy reasons for seeing the most sensitive intelligence, but she's also a political appointee and somebody who works directly for Barack Obama.

-And the question is that, as it was described to me, the kinds of reports that she would get where she would see a name blacked out were clearly things having to do
+And the question is that as it was described to me, the kinds of reports that she would get where she would see a name blacked out were clearly things having to do with either conversations between foreign officials about the Trump transition or conversations with a Trump transition official and someone who was under surveillance, a foreign target.

-do with either conversations between foreign officials about the Trump transition or conversations with a Trump transition official and someone who was under surveillance a foreign target and then she would say I'd like to see who that U.S. person is in order to get more information on things that at least we now know from from Devin Nunes of what he said two weeks ago that had nothing to do with Russia.
+And then she would say, I'd like to see who that U.S. person is in order to get more information on things that at least we now know from Devin Nunes of what he said two weeks ago that had nothing to do with Russia.

-So this is this is very important here.
+So this is very important here.

-So in the course of the NSA doing their job which is eavesdropping in this let's say in this case on Russia or it could be China or Iran or or any of our adversaries, friend or foe, it doesn't matter actually, but they're doing their job.
+So in the course of the NSA doing their job, which is eavesdropping, let's say in this case, on Russia, or it could be China or Iran or any of our adversaries, friend or foe, it doesn't matter actually.

-Now but to surveil an American would require a court order, wouldn't it?
+Now, but to surveil an American would require a court order, wouldn't it?

 Wouldn't it require some type of warrant?